seawind543/react-token-input/README.md

    *
    * @returns {ReactNode}
    * The content of the delete button of the token.
-   * By default, TokenInput render a build-in `x` icon */ onRenderTokenDeleteButtonContent?: OnRenderTokenDeleteButtonContent;
+   * By default, TokenInput render a built-in `x` icon */ onRenderTokenDeleteButtonContent?: OnRenderTokenDeleteButtonContent;